ReanSchwarzer1/ReanSchwarzer1/README.md

 ## Hi there 👋
 ### I am Adhiraj Bhagawati.
-I am currently pursuing a Bachelor's degree in Computer Science at SRM Institute Of Science And Technology.
+I am currently pursuing a Bachelor's degree in Computer Science at <a href="https://www.srmist.edu.in/">SRM Institute of Science and Technology</a>.
 ### My Portfolio: https://reanadhiraj.now.sh/

 ## Stuff about me 🎮🕹